-One of the assessors on the panel acts as a specialist assessor and the other a clinical assessor.
-The Specialist and Clinical Assessor take part in both the portfolio and interview assessment stages.
+One of the assessors on the panel acts as a specialist assessor and the other a professional assessor/moderator.
+The Specialist and professional assessor/moderator take part in both the portfolio and interview assessment stages.

 Both assessors should use their professional, clinical and scientific knowledge and understanding of the role of a Clinical Scientist to assess the applicant's knowledge, skills and behaviours to: